syzygy608/AhriProject/README.md

 - covid-19 info of CCU
 - CCU news
 - washing machine status
-- Bus info of CCU
+- Bus and train's info of CCU